 If the answer is a loud YES, go ahead.

 8. SEO Specialist

-A search engine optimization (SEO) specialist is another specialized entry level job that’s perfect for those who have an interest in backlinks and search engine marketing.
+A search engine optimization (SEO) specialist is another specialized entry-level job title that’s perfect for those who have an interest in backlinks and search engine marketing.
 It is a technical and challenging job.

 The chances of growth are exceptionally high because SEO is one industry that’s not going anywhere for the next few good years.
 And since it is a technical job, its demand will continue to rise in the coming years.

-- Collaborating with the content marketing team and other marketing teams
+- Collaborate with the content marketing team and other marketing teams

 According to Indeed, the average salary of an SEO specialist is $52K+ per year and there are 700 open jobs available.